 Q: Our CEO is concerned about employees who are spouses reporting to one another.
 Is this legal?
 Should we have a policy against nepotism?
 Or should we allow it with some qualifications?

-As a best practice, I generally recommend allowing family members to work together, but not directly report to one another or have access to one another’s confidential employment information.
+As a best practice, we generally recommend allowing family members to work together, but not directly report to one another or have access to one another’s confidential employment information.
 That way you’re free to hire applicants who may be the best fit for your organization, but you avoid potential conflicts and complaints of unfair treatment that can come with direct reporting relationships among relatives.

 It’s worth noting that if you already have relatives reporting to one another, it’s best to not have a policy like this.
 You don’t want to create a policy that you’re already violating!